 - The name must contain the words “limited liability company” or “limited liability co” or end with the abbreviation “LLC” or “L.L.C.”

-Once you’ve come up with a name, you can complete a name search using the Wisconsin Department of Financial Institutions’ corporate records tool to see if it’s already registered.
+Once you’ve come up with a name, you can complete a name search using the Wisconsin Department of Financial Institutions’ corporate records tool tool to see if it’s already registered.

 Wisconsin doesn’t allow multiple companies to use the same legal name.
 So before you register your LLC, you need to make sure your desired name is available.